-Hopefully, there will come a time in when you begin to consider expanding.
-Whether adding onto your existing location, or starting a whole new branch, the need for building capital is often the first thing you will think about.
-Although your local bank is often the first choice of small business people, you should also consider the Small Business Administration, or SBA for short.
+Hopefully, there will come a time when you begin to consider expanding.
+Whether adding onto your existing location or starting a whole new branch, the need for building capital is often the first thing you will think about.
+Although your local bank is often the first choice of small business people, you should also consider the Small Business Administration, or SBA small business loans.

 The SBA does not make direct loans to small businesses.
-It does set guidelines for loans, which are then made by approved lenders, community development organizations, and micro-lending institutions.
-The SBA guarantees that these loans will be repaid, thus eliminating some of the risk to the lending partners.
-So when a business applies for an SBA loan, it is actually applying for a commercial loan, structured according to SBA requirements.
+It does set guidelines for SBA small business loans, which are then made by approved lenders, community development organizations, and micro-lending institutions.
+The SBA guarantees that these loans will be repaid, thus eliminating some of the risks to the lending partners.
+So when a business applies for an SBA small business loans it is actually applying for a commercial loan, structured according to SBA requirements.

 Even if you aren’t looking for a loan, the SBA website is a great resource and tool